 Co-Principal Investigators: Plasman, Jay; Durham, Rachel

-Project Activities: The research team will explore specific mechanisms theorized to impact the postsecondary academic and labor market outcomes of students who progress through career and technical education (CTE) programs of study in the Baltimore City Public School (BCPS) system.
-The researchers will use a fuzzy regression discontinuity design where enrollment offers to CTE Centers are used as an instrument for actual enrollment in a two-stage least squares framework to examine the effects of CTE participation on high school and postsecondary education and labor market outcomes for Baltimore City youth.
+Project Activities: The research team explored specific mechanisms theorized to impact the postsecondary academic and labor market outcomes of students who progress through career and technical education (CTE) programs of study in the Baltimore City Public School (BCPS) system.
+The research team partnered with a location-based research-practice partnership (the Baltimore Education Research Consortium) and a state longitudinal data system (the Maryland Longitudinal Data System Center) to develop an analytic dataset for the project through the integration of existing longitudinal data archives.
+The researchers used a fuzzy regression discontinuity design where enrollment offers to CTE centers were used as an instrument for actual enrollment in a two-stage least squares framework to examine the effects of CTE participation on high school and postsecondary education and labor market outcomes for Baltimore City youth.

-Setting: This project will take place in a large urban school district in the state of Maryland.
+Setting: This project took place in a large urban school district in the state of Maryland.

-Intervention/Factors/Assessment: The research team will examine the effects of selective admissions CTE Centers (schools in which all students are enrolled in a CTE course of study) on student post-secondary academic and labor force outcomes.
+Factor: The research team examined the effects of selective admissions (admissions offers based on academic performance criteria) CTE centers (schools in which all students are enrolled in a CTE course of study) on student secondary, postsecondary academic and labor force outcomes.

-Research Design and Methods: The research team will leverage the centralized enrollment assignment process used by the school district to make enrollment offers as part of its universal high school choice process.
+Research Design and Methods: The research team leveraged the centralized enrollment assignment process used by the school district to make enrollment offers as part of its universal high school choice process.
 Students who choose programs in selective CTE Centers are prioritized by a composite score based on middle school academics and are offered enrollment until all seats in the program are filled.
-The project will leverage these admissions cutoffs to implement a fuzzy regression discontinuity design where enrollment offers are used as an instrument for actual enrollment in a two-stage least squares framework.
+This process creates a discontinuity in admissions offers at specific points in the composite score distribution.
+The project leveraged these admissions cutoffs to implement a fuzzy regression discontinuity design where enrollment offers were used as an instrument for actual enrollment in a two-stage least squares framework.

-Control Condition: Although this is an exploration study, students who were offered enrollment in a selective admissions CTE center will be compared to students who are offered enrollment in either non-selective or highly selective academic focused high schools.
+Control Condition: Although this was an exploration study, students who were offered enrollment in a selective admissions CTE center were compared to students who were offered enrollment in either non-selective or highly selective academic focused high schools.

-Data Analytic Strategy The research team will employ exploratory and descriptive analyses to examine the types of students that apply to a CTE Center.
-The researchers will also leverage the centralized selective admissions process in a fuzzy regression discontinuity framework.
-Analyses will include parametric and nonparametric estimation of intent-to-treat and local average treatment effects using offers of admission as an instrument for CTE program participation through enrollment in a CTE Center.
+Data Analytic Strategy: The research team employed exploratory and descriptive analyses to examine the types of students that apply to a CTE center.
+The researchers also leveraged the centralized selective admissions process in a fuzzy regression discontinuity framework.
+Analyses included parametric and nonparametric estimation of intent-to-treat and local average treatment effects using offers of admission as an instrument for CTE program participation through enrollment in a CTE center.